-According to nationally known coin expert Scott A. Travers, author of The Coin Collector's Survival Manual, "These coins are terrible investments.
+According to nationally-known coin expert Scott A. Travers, author of The Coin Collector's Survival Manual, "These coins are terrible investments.
 The value of these coins is what you can spend them for today.
-And the value of these coins for the foreseeable future will still be the face value — what you can spend them for.
+And the value of these coins for the foreseeable future will still be the face value — what you can spend them for today.
 Do not buy these coins as anything other than souvenirs."

 Obama Coins as an Investment

 Travers goes on to warn, "We know that a consumer buys these items as an investment when he or she purchases very high numbers of them.
 There is a reasonable assumption that if a consumer places an order for 300 or 500 of these items that future profit potential has motivated the purchase.
 If a consumer purchases a small number of coins we know that there is little or no profit incentive driving the purchase.
 Small quantity purchases are often for family and friends.
 I recommend never purchasing these coins as an investment or in the hopes of making money."